Story: The Intellect

 The story of the Eight of Swords showcases what happens when the power of the intellect is abused, and that army catches up to you.
 It turns against you.
 The mental games we play with ourselves shows an imbalance in our lives, and as we progress deeper into the story of the intellect and place more emphasis on the story of the mind, we find ourselves talking ourselves in circles, unable to move out of fear.

-When this card appears, mental clarity has turned to blindness, and we have become lost in the maze of our own mind, afraid to move out of the paralyzing fear we have trapped ourselves in.
+When this card appears, mental clarity has turned to blindness, and we have become lost in the maze of our own mind, afraid to move out of the paralyzing fear we have trapped ourselves in

 Take a look at the figure.
 The swords surround her and any direction she goes could be her last step.
-No one can help free yourself form the trap of your own doing—you must free yourself.
+No one can help free yourself from the trap of your own doing—you must free yourself.